ADOPTING A ROMANIAN RESCUE DOG

 Once you have been notified that your home-check was successful, your rescuer will begin preparing your dog to be transported to your location.
 They will agree a transport date with you, and it will be at this time you will be asked to pay your adoption fee (less any deposit already paid).

-Adoption fees vary between each individual rescue, but as a guideline, adoption fee's will be in the region of £220 - £270 and this covers vaccinations, flea, worm & tick treatments, micro-chipping and neutering (if old enough - if you are adopting a puppy, neutering will be your responsibility & a condition of your contract) plus a full EU passport and the transportation of your dog to your location.
+Adoption fees vary between each individual rescue, but as a guideline, adoption fees are usually in the region of £250 - £300 and this covers vaccinations, flea, worm & tick treatments, micro-chipping and neutering (if old enough - if you are adopting a puppy, neutering will be your responsibility & a condition of your contract) plus a full EU passport and the transportation of your dog to your location.
 All of this is in accordance with DEFRA regulations.
 All the dogs are transported via specially equipped vehicles with carers on board for the entire journey.

 Depending on where or what country you live in the transport arrangements may differ slightly.
 If you are unsure of anything, double check with your rescuer.

 From a time frame point of view, for example, a dog being adopted to the UK might depart from Romania on a Tuesday, travel across Europe and arrive in the UK at a Trace Registered kennel on the Thursday.
 According to DEFRA Regulations, the dogs must then spend 2 nights at the Trace kennels in order for both them and their paperwork to be checked and approved.
 You are then able to collect your dog on the Saturday, or arrange for it to be transported to a location nearer to you for collection.

 Collection day of your Rommie Rescue has arrived!
 If you are close enough to the kennels, you can collect direct from there, but if not, for a small additional fee, your dog can be transported, again in the specially equipped vans, to a number of drop off points located around the UK and in Scotland.
 These arrangements are all made and paid for when you agree the transport date with your rescuer, before your dog leaves Romania.